-With a USB load resistance I still measured when the power bank reached the maximum output power and switched off.
-This was achieved at approximately 2,5 amps and 4,9 volts.
-This corresponds to about 12 watts of power.
-When I wanted to call up even more, the PowerCore 10K Wireless closed the doors.
+With a USB load resistance I also measured when the power bank has reached the maximum output power and switches off.
+This was at about 2,5 Ampere and reached 4,9 volts.
+That corresponds to about 12 watts of power.
+When I wanted to get even more, the PowerCore 10K Wireless closed the bulkheads.

 The device is without question a practical power bank with an attractive appearance and the main feature of wireless charging.
 If you spend the day with your iPhone and AirPods Pro, you can definitely take a look at the additional battery from Anker.

 Of course you can also charge an iPad with it, but I see this as marginal in terms of capacity and charging performance.
 For these users, I would recommend other power banks that also support USB-PD and provide power via the USB-C output.